On this pagetap to expand

 What are services?

 Services represent your own products — "Checkout API", "Mobile App", "Data Pipeline".
-Each service has vendor dependencies.
-The service's status is the worst-case status of all its dependencies.
+Each service can depend on one or more tracked vendors.
+The service's displayed status is the worst-case status of all its vendor dependencies — if Stripe is degraded and Stripe is a dependency of your Checkout API service, Checkout API shows as degraded too.

 My Services vs. Status Page